 The police officer in charge of the case will.
 Police are available and trained to assist and support you with writing your Victim Impact Statement.
-If you feel unable to write a Victim Impact Statement, you can agree that police to do this for you or with you.
+If you feel unable to write a Victim Impact Statement, you can agree that police can do this for you or with you.

 Your Victim Support Worker or Court Victims Advisor can also help you to prepare or make your Victim impact Statement.

 For more detailed guidelines on preparing your statement see:

 When do I need to submit my Victim Impact Statement?

 This usually happens when criminal charges are being filed with the court, but before the defendant’s first court appearance (where possible).
 The police officer in charge of the case will definitely make sure it’s completed by the second appearance of the defendant in court, as this is when the defendant may enter a plea.